Plates may be applied in various modes according to the function required. These include:

 Especially with multifragmentary fractures, the use of an external fixator, or distractor, can provide alignment and temporary stability for bridge plating without disturbing the soft tissues at the fracture zone.

-Long plates with a long working length allow the distribution of bending stresses over a long segment of the plate and the stress per unit area is correspondingly low.
-This prevents high stress over the fracture site and reduce the risk of plate failure.
+Long plates with a long working length allow the distribution of bending stresses over a long segment of the plate, and the stress per unit area is correspondingly low.
+This prevents high stress over the fracture site and reduces the risk of plate failure.

-Long plates also allow for a long lever arm which reduce the risk of screw pullout.
+Long plates also allow for a long lever arm which reduces the risk of screw pullout.

 Fix the plate to the bone using either conventional screws inserted in neutral mode or locking head screws.